 - In good standing at the last institution of attendance

-- Completed all fall admission requirements by the end of the preceding spring term.
-Courses completed in summer will not be considered.
+- Spring admission requirements must be completed by the end of the preceding summer

-- Submit an application along with the $55 application fee to Cal State San Marcos via CSUMentor between October 1 to November 30.
+Submit an application along with the $70 application fee to Cal State San Marcos on Cal State Apply.
 You will receive an email confirmation once your application has been submitted.

-- Submit official IB or AP test results before the end of January if scores are needed to fulfill the A2 or B4 General Education requirement or 60 units of completed college credits.
+Before February 15: Submit official IB or AP test results if scores are needed to fulfill the A2 or B4 General Education requirement or 60 units of completed college credits.